TNTHNGVDYNND/git-test/README.md

 ## Hello World!

 My name is **Tuanthong Vaidyanond** I grew up in Bangkok, Thailand.
 I have been working as a journalist and a cook.
 I had my own restuarant, which i cooked, serviced and managed all by my self.
 It is ,called **Wirtshauskatze**, in Nürnberg, Germany.
 I loved it!
-I am currently spending lots of time looking after my 5 year old child and the rest of my free time studying a WebDevelopement.
+I am currently spending lots of time looking after my 5 year old child and the rest of my free time studying WebDevelopement.
 I am completely passionate about frontend and also very interested all of its ecosystems.
 I love going for a walk, listening to music :heartbeat: :notes:
 <img src= "https://pa1.narvii.com/6580/8098c6e9207376889eeb0532d9f5a0723c4d73f5_hq.gif"/>  :notes: